giovanni-shibaki/SMA0300_Conicas/README.md

 ## Running the Application

 Due to the fact that this application is based on Winforms C#, it can only run in a Windows-based environment.
 If on windows, just clone this repository and run the project on Visual Studio 2019 (preferably).
+If you just want to see the software running, search for its .exe file at SMA0300_Conicas\Conicas\bin\Debug\Conicas.exe

 ## Most important pieces of code
+PS: all code comments in this project are probably written in Brazilian Portuguese.
+For any questions regarding the software, don't hesitate to contact me or [giovanni-shibaki](https://github.com/giovanni-shibaki)

 ### FuncMatematicas.cs

 * **Relative Path**: SMA0300_Conicas\Conicas\FuncMatematicas.cs
 * **Funcionality**: Handles all rotation and translation procedures given the coeficients of the conic section equation
 * **Sample**: The function below finds the center of a conic section for translation purposes